bestsukrit/bestsukrit/README.md

 * 🌍  I'm based in Thailand
 * ✉️  You can contact me at [bestsukrit0@gmail.com](mailto:bestsukrit0@gmail.com)
-* 🧠  I'm learning new coder
+* 🧠  I'm learning coding

 ### Skills